ingrammicrocloudde/minimal-start/README.md

 - Virtual Machine Administrator Login
 - Virtual Machine User  Login

-It is hghly recommended to create an Entra Id group for the AVD users and a second group for the AVD administrators.
-These groups sould be assigned the proper roles.
+It is highly recommended to create an Entra Id group for the AVD users and a second group for the AVD administrators.
+These groups should be assigned the proper roles.

 ## Deployment options for minimal template